MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ### Arch-P5 vs Arch-P6

 YOLOv5 provides two backend architecture P5 and P6.
 P5 was the used architecture until P6 was released in October 2021, which achieves considerably better results on the MS COCO benchmark than P5.
-However, this is not necessarily true for every dataset and the reason for this evaluation.
+However, this is not necessarily true for every dataset and the reason for this experiment.
 We compared P5 against P6 based on every model scale to determine the best architecture to use for Node21.

 Figure 17 shows the general development in terms of mAP performance during training for each run with every model scale.